Wcubed/asset_explorer/readme.md

 - [x] Only load images when they are actually visible in the list.
 - [x] Remember the images by the hash of their path that way we can:
     - [x] Cache the thumbnails on disk, by saving them with the hash of the asset path.
+- [x] Drop the full image from memory again if we don't need it.
+Otherwise we will fill quite a bit of ram.

 # Whishlist
+- Add built-in tags, like: "transparent-background"
+- Detect images with transparent backgrounds, and system-tag them accordingly (built-in tags)?
+How to do this reliably and quickly?
 - General robustnes (file not found, config key not found, and such.)
 - Make it clear that removing a pack, will not actually remove the "asset_pack.json" and therefore it's settings will be remembered.